brooklynrail/brooklynrail-platform/content/people/mary-jo-bang.md

 first_name: Mary Jo
 last_name: Bang
 pronouns: She/Her
-short_bio: Poet **Mary Jo Bang** is the author of numerous collections of poetry, and in 2012 she published a translation of _Inferno_ by Dante Allegheri.
-Her  honors and awards include fellowships from the Guggenheim Foundation and the Bellagio Foundation, and a Hodder Fellowship from Princeton University.
-She has received a “Discovery”/_The Nation_ award and a Pushcart Prize, and her poems have been included in _The Best American Poetry_.
-Bang served as editor of the _Boston Review_ from 1995 to 2005.
-From 2003 to 2006, she was the director of the creative writing program at Washington University in St. Louis.
-In April 2013, she was a featured writer for _Harriet_.
+short_bio: Poet **Mary Jo Bang** is the author of eight books of poems—including _A Doll for Throwing and Elegy_, which received the National Book Critics Circle Award—a translation of Dante’s _Inferno_, illustrated by Henrik Drescher, and a translation of _Purgatorio_.
+She has received a Hodder Fellowship from Princeton University, a Guggenheim Fellowship, and a Berlin Prize Fellowship.
+She is a Professor of English at Washington University in St. Louis where she teaches creative writing. _Colonies of Paradise_, translations of poems by the German poet and novelist Matthias Göritz, is forthcoming from TriQuarterly Books in 2022.
 portraits:
   - media: 2021/12/mary-jo-bang
 ---